chucktilbury/klox/README.md

 ----------------
 Changes planned
 ---------------
-* Line numbers in the chunk data structure. (ch 14 #1)
 * Add instructions for !=, <=, and >=
 * Add signed and unsigned integer types to the interpreter.
 Also implement the promotion rules.
 * do the "challenges" for chapter 19
 * Chapter 21 challenges
-* Fix the REPL with a proper readline implementation.
 * Chapter 22: Fix This: The next step is figuring out how the compiler gets at this state.
 If we were principled engineers, we’d give each function in the front end a parameter that accepts a pointer to a